 SUMMER MUSIC CAMP STAFF

-Michael Milam has served as interim minister of music at St. John’s since February 2019 and assistant minister of music since 2000.
-He is in his twenty-fourth year as a music educator in Botetourt County Public Schools, where he serves as music specialist at Cloverdale Elementary School and Troutville Elementary School and also serves as Elementary Fine Arts Lead Teacher.
+Michael Milam has served at St. John's since 2000, first as assistant minister of music and currently as minister of music.
+He is in his twenty-sixth year as a music educator in Botetourt County Public Schools, where he serves as music specialist at Cloverdale Elementary School and Troutville Elementary School and also serves as Elementary Fine Arts Lead Teacher.
 A native of Princeton, West Virginia, he holds bachelor's and master's degrees in music education from Concord University and Virginia Tech and has taught music at all levels, preschool through college.
 He holds Level III Orff Schulwerk certification with additional master class experience.

 Gretchen Jensen serves as children's music associate at St. John's and is the music teacher at Crystal Spring Elementary School, where she teaches general music and beginning band.
 Her teaching career started in Covington with middle school band and general music.
 With music education degrees from Bridgewater College and Radford University, she also has done doctoral work in music education at Virginia Tech.
 Ms. Jensen holds Level III Orff Schulwerk certification with additional master class experience.
 She is active in the local Virginia Highlands Orff Schulwerk chapter.
 As an active performer, Ms. Jensen plays flute in the Roanoke Valley Community Band and the Winds of the Blue Ridge.
 She also is the director of Pantasia, the Roanoke Valley’s adult flute choir.